HRizwan1/2019-team-06f/reports/sprint-06/report.md

  ![githubissues](images/githubissues.png "Github Issues")

  13. Test Users:
- <p> Fifteen test users were generated, and the data is being inserted into our MariaDB databases at build.
+  Fifteen test users were generated, and the data is being inserted into our MariaDB databases at build.
 New users can be added or deleted from the database thereafter.
 For said purpose, ‘.sql’ files are being used with the insert command to add values into the username, user_type, email and password fields.
-Fifteen images are being inserted for each user. </p>
+Fifteen images are being inserted for each user.

  ![15testusers](images/15testusers.png "15 Test Users")
  ![testusers](images/testusers.png "Test Users")